-Figure 8 also shows a relatively high occurrence of irregularities after midnight especially in the solstices and September Equinox.
+September equinox.
 Similar observations were made by Hysell and Burcham (2002) and Smith et al. (2016).
-The extension of the occurrence of plumes post-midnight may be due to the late reversal time and small post-reversal electric fields (Hysell and Burcham,

-2002).
-Despite the use of transmitters of low power, the JULIA radar can also detect weak post-midnight irregularities, particularly during the solstice seasons as shown in Fig. 8.
-However, the detected post-midnight ionospheric irregularities often exist at much lower altitudes than the ones presented by Smith et al. (2016).
+The extension of the occurrence of plumes post-midnight may be due to the late reversal time and small post-reversal electric fields (Hysell and Burcham, 2002).
+Despite the use of lowpower transmitters, the JULIA radar can also detect weak post-midnight irregularities, particularly during the solstice seasons (as shown in Fig. 8).
+However, the detected postmidnight ionospheric irregularities often exist at much lower altitudes than those presented by Smith et al. (2016).
 Using Jicamarca radar measurements, Fejer et al. (1999) reported that the ionospheric irregularities that occur after midnight are typically well-formed structures that can be connected to the disturbed dynamo.

-Figure 10 shows the QF indices derived from ionosonde observations as a function of local time and months.
-To obtain the results presented in Fig. 10, ground-based ionosonde data for the years from 2014 to 2018 were also used.
-The data were also filtered and only those recorded during quiet geomagnetic conditions ($Kp \le 3$) were considered.
-Considering that equatorial ionospheric irregularities are nighttime phenomena, we only presented QF data from 18:00 LT to 06:00 LT in Fig. 10.
-To generate Figure 10, for each month (y-axis), the QF were averaged over 0.1 hr Local time bins.
-Figure 10 shows that the QF index was high in the post-sunset period with peak values occurring between about 20:00 LT and 00:00 LT in December solstice and the equinoxes.
-The high QF values in the equinoxes and December solstice is most likely due to the RTI, which is usually triggered at the bottom side of a rising equatorial F layer.
-The rate of growth of the RTI depends on the meridional wind and the eastward electric field PRE determined by the longitudinal gradient of flux-tube-integrated conductivity (Sultan, 1996; Basu, 2002).
-In June solstice, QF values were small in the after sunset as seen in Fig. 10.
-Generally, Fig. 10 shows moderate QF values lasting till local midnight or longer (similar to the trend presented in Fig. 8).
-The low post-sunset QF values in June Solstice can be attributed to the small PRE and this can also be seen in panel (c) of Fig. 9.
+Figure 10 shows the QF indices derived from ionosonde observations as a function of local time and month.
+To obtain the results presented in Fig. 10, ground-based ionosonde data for the years from 2014 to 2018 were used.
+These data were also filtered, and only those recorded during quiet geomagnetic conditions (Kp \leq 3) were considered.

+Considering that equatorial ionospheric irregularities are night-time phenomena, we only present QF data from 18:00 to 06:00 LT in Fig. 10.
+To generate Fig. 10, the QF data were averaged over 0.1 h local time bins for each month (y axis).
+Figure 10 shows that the QF index was high in the post-sunset period with peak values occurring between about 20:00 and 00:00 LT at the December solstice and the equinoxes.
+The high QF values at the equinoxes and the December solstice are most likely due to the RTI, which is usually triggered at the bottom side of a rising equatorial F layer.
+The rate of growth of the RTI depends on the meridional wind and the eastward electric field PRE determined by the longitudinal gradient of the flux-tube-integrated conductivity (Sultan, 1996; Basu, 2002).
+At the June solstice, the QF values were small after sunset, as seen in Fig. 10.
+Generally, Fig. 10 shows moderate QF values lasting until local midnight or longer (similar to the trend presented in Fig. 8).
+The low post-sunset QF values at the June solstice can be attributed to the small PRE, which can also be seen in Fig. 9c.

 Figure 10.
-Month and local time (LT) variations of QF indices observed over JRO for the years from 2014-2018.
+Month and local time (LT) variations of QF indices observed over the JRO for the years from 2014 to 2018.
 The white spaces show periods when no spread F was detected.
 The dotted black vertical line represents midnight.